Nooa Laine: SJK Seinäjoki

 Laine joined the current club first division side SJK Seinäjoki in January 2021, cited the good facility is what attracting him to the club.
 He was chosen as the man of the match in his debut match against IFK Mariehamn.
 In July 2022, Laine scored his first European goal against Norwegian club Lillestrøm SK in the UEFA Europa Conference League second qualifying round.
-Laine became a regular starter for SJK under coach, Joaquin Gómez, playing various roles and positions in midfield.
+Laine became a regular starter for SJK under Spanish coach Joaquín Gómez, playing various roles and positions in midfield.
+Laine has described Gómez as the most intense coach he has worked with and credited those seasons as the period when he was fully introduced to senior professional football.

 Laine signed a new contract with SJK until 2024, with an option for 2025, in February 2023.
-He is regarded as one of the most promising young players in Finland and one of the key players for SJK under coach Joaquin Gómez.
+He is regarded as one of the most promising young players in Finland and one of the key players for SJK under coach Joaquín Gómez.

 Selangor (loan)

 On 9 February 2024, Laine joined Malaysia Super League side Selangor on a loan deal until the end of the season.
 On 19 September 2024, Laine made his AFC Champions League Two debut, starting in a 1–1 draw over Muangthong United.

 On 5 November, it was announced that his move to Selangor was made permanent for an undisclosed fee.